Ubivin/Flo/FlowJJ1.spritebuilder/README.md

-#Flowe
+#Flo
+===

 ##Features:
-* Multi-task with 2 fingers on screen simutanelously
+* Drag 1 finger around to avoid obstacles and collect stars
-* Dodge various obstacles
+* Speed of obstacles increase over time
 * Screen continously scrolls down
 * Touch an obstacle and you will lose
-* Complexity of obstacles increase over time

 ##What's working:
-- 2 finger touch is working
+- Finger dragging is working
 - Background and obstacles are moving in sync
 - Basics obstacles are implemented
 - Touch no longer stutters

 ##Roadmap:
-* Make touch drag each object
-* Add reference for finger /tutorial
+* Update tutorial (more intuitive)
 * add animation
 * fix exploit of resuming game
-* add sound
+* Beautify!